Iggy Azalea: 2013–2014: Breakthrough and The New Classic

 On 10 November 2013, Azalea performed "Blurred Lines" with Robin Thicke at the 2013 MTV Europe Music Awards.
 On 5 December 2013, an unfinished song by Azalea titled "Leave It", allegedly produced by DJ Mustard, was leaked.
 Azalea later revealed the song was in fact produced by the Invisible Men and the Arcade, whom she collaborated with on the entire album.
 In February 2014, Azalea announced that she would be releasing a new single titled "Fancy", featuring English singer-songwriter Charli XCX.
+In a later interview, Azalea reflects on the fact that she had "no idea" how the collaboration with Charli XCX came about, only that the songwriters The Invisible Menthought "it would be a good idea and I found out later."
 The song was premiered on BBC Radio 1 Xtra at 7 pm GMT on 6 February 2014.
 After the song's premiere, it was revealed "Fancy" was the song that had leaked titled "Leave It".
 On 17 February 2014, the song was serviced to urban contemporary radio in the United Kingdom as the album's fourth single.
 The music video for "Fancy", inspired by the 1995 American comedy film Clueless was released on 4 March.
 "Fancy" went on to become Azalea's most successful single to date, becoming her first single to chart on the US Billboard Hot 100.
 It also reached number-one on Billboards Hot Rap Songs chart, as well as number-one the US Dance Club Play chart.
 After much delay and speculation, The New Classic was finally released on 21 April 2014.
 Upon its release, the album debuted at number-three on the Billboard 200 chart, with first-week sales of 52,000 copies in the United States.
 The New Classic was the highest-charting female rap album since Nicki Minaj's Pink Friday: Roman Reloaded (2012).
 The New Classic also attained the highest number for a female rapper's debut album since Minaj's Pink Friday (2010), which had entered at number-two with 375,000 copies sold.